Activists block bridge in London to protest against Insulate Britain prison sentences

-Climate activists block bridge in London to protest against Insulate Britain prison sentences
+Lambeth Bridge blocked by climate activists in protest against Insulate Britain prison sentences

 ‘You can jail the resistor, but not the resistance,’ said one campaigner